Configuring Hibernate Multi-Tenancy

 public boolean validateExistingCurrentSessions() {

-return false; // Enforce strict session isolation per request
+return false; // strict per-request session isolation

 }